metabase/metabase/docs/users-guide/interactive-dashboards.md

 ### Cross-filtering a dashboard

-If your dashboard contains a filter, you can use a chart to update the value supplied to that filter.
+If your dashboard contains at least one filter, you can set things up so that clicking on a chart in the dashboard will update a filter.

 When a user clicks on, say, a bar in a bar chart, the click sends the value of the bar to the filter, and updates cards across the dashboard.
 We call this functionality **cross-filtering**.
 You can use this cross-filtering to make a chart behave as kind of "navigation question" that filters data across other cards.